By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 748|Pages: 2|4 min read

-Chemical Weapons are designed to injure and eventually kill civilians and soldiers.
-Chemical weapons have no mercy on innocent children, agriculture and livestock, causing severe damage to sources of food of local people and causing long-lasting effects.
-These weapons date back to 600 BC, when water supplies were poisoned, all the way to the recent 2017 chemical attack in Syria.
+Chemical weapons are designed to injure and eventually kill civilians and soldiers.
+These weapons have no mercy on innocent children, agriculture, and livestock, causing severe damage to the food sources of local people and leading to long-lasting effects.
+The use of chemical weapons dates back to 600 BC when water supplies were poisoned, continuing through to the recent 2017 chemical attack in Syria.

-The first successful attempt to ban the usage of chemical weapons was made after the horrific scenes of the consequences of the usage of chemical weapons after World War 1.
-The 1925 Geneva Protocol, signed by 196 States, prohibited "the use in war of asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices”.
-Even though it banned the usage of chemical weapons, the 1925 document failed to address the production, storage, testing, and transfer of the forbidden weapons.
+The first successful attempt to ban the usage of chemical weapons was made after the horrific scenes following World War I. The 1925 Geneva Protocol, signed by 196 states, prohibited "the use in war of asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices."
+Despite banning their use, the 1925 document failed to address the production, storage, testing, and transfer of such forbidden weapons.
+The horrors of chemical warfare prompted these initial steps, but they were not comprehensive enough to ensure complete eradication.

-After World War 2, number of attempts took place in order to go further with ban of chemical weapons.
-The latest and the most successful was the Chemical Weapons Convention (CWC), formally Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on Their Destruction.
-The aim of CWC is total chemical weapons disarmament.
-Signatory states must destroy all their chemical weapons and their production facilities.
-As of January 2017, 69,059 of 72,524 (95%) metric tonnes of chemical agent have been verifiably destroyed.
+After World War II, numerous attempts were made to further the ban on chemical weapons.
+The most recent and successful effort is the Chemical Weapons Convention (CWC), formally known as the Convention on the Prohibition of the Development, Production, Stockpiling, and Use of Chemical Weapons and on Their Destruction.
+The aim of the CWC is total chemical weapons disarmament.
+Signatory states must destroy all their chemical weapons and production facilities.
+As of January 2017, 69,059 of 72,524 (95%) metric tonnes of chemical agents have been verifiably destroyed.
 More than 57% (4.97 million) of chemical munitions and containers have been destroyed.
-Verification of the CWC is entrusted to the Organisation for the Prohibition of Chemical Weapons (OPCW), with its headquarters in The Hague.
-Pursuant to the Convention, inspections are regularly carried out on State Parties to verify compliance.
+Verification of the CWC is entrusted to the Organisation for the Prohibition of Chemical Weapons (OPCW), headquartered in The Hague.
+Pursuant to the Convention, inspections are regularly conducted to verify compliance.

-The main principles of Spain, as permanent members of the United nations, are the protection of peace and stability, the promotion of human rights and the creation of the necessary security conditions for the suitable development of people, institutions and State.
+The main principles of Spain, as a permanent member of the United Nations, are the protection of peace and stability, the promotion of human rights, and the creation of the necessary security conditions for the suitable development of people, institutions, and states.
 Spain is deeply concerned about the use of chemical weapons and has always affirmed the necessity of immediate disarmament.
-Spain was the first European Union country to sign and ratify this in August 1994.
-On 13 May 1997, Spain set up the National Authority for the Prohibition of Chemical Weapons (Spanish acronym: ANPAQ), tasked with managing the terms of this treaty (Royal Decree 663/1997).
+Spain was the first European Union country to sign and ratify the treaty in August 1994.
+On 13 May 1997, Spain established the National Authority for the Prohibition of Chemical Weapons (Spanish acronym: ANPAQ), tasked with managing the terms of this treaty (Royal Decree 663/1997).

-Matthew Linkie, The Defense Threat Reduction Agency: A Note on the United States’ Approach to Threat of Chemical and Biological Warfare, 16
+Linkie, M. (2000).
+The Defense Threat Reduction Agency: A Note on the United States’ Approach to Threat of Chemical and Biological Warfare.
+Journal of Contemporary Health Law & Policy, 16, 531-553.

 Browse our vast selection of original essay samples, each expertly formatted and styled